A serious infection of the gums

 - Oral health instructions

 In order to remove the bacterial plaque and tartar the teeth will be professionally cleaned.
-It's important to clean the pockets, since there the biggest problem hides.
+It’s important to clean the pockets, since the biggest problem hides.
 Deep dental cleaning will clean the pockets in order for the healing to start.
-Deep teeth cleaning is performed with a scaling and root planning procedure.
+Deep teeth cleaning is performed with a scaling and root planing procedure.
 All bacteria, plaque and tartar is removed from the pockets, gums and teeth.

 Make an appointment online

 Are you experiencing the symptoms of periodontitis?
 Please make an appointment online to get a diagnosis.
-It might just by gingivitis and if you are lucky you can prevent periodontitis by treating the gingivitis.
+It might just be gingivitis and if you are lucky you can prevent periodontitis by treating the gingivitis.